Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

      full-checkup  : Run a full system checkup
 ```

-Using `sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-ps` lists two container running i.e gitea & mysql.
+Using `sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-ps` lists two containers running: `gitea` and `mysql`.

-We can probably get some sort of credentials from mysql container?
-We can try using `docker-inspect`.
+We can probably retrieve some sort of credentials from the MySQL container.
+We can try using `docker inspect`.
 ```
 svc@busqueda:/opt/scripts$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-inspect
 <thon3 /opt/scripts/system-checkup.py docker-inspect
 Usage: /opt/scripts/system-checkup.py docker-inspect <format> <container_name>
 ```

-We need format & container name in order to inspect the docker.
-We know the container name but the format.
-I found this: https://docs.docker.com/engine/cli/formatting/
-Which tells how the formatting works.
+We need the format and the container name in order to inspect the Docker container.
+We know the container name, but we need the format.
+I found this: [Docker Formatting Documentation](https://docs.docker.com/engine/cli/formatting/), which explains how the formatting works.

-So I ran following (`jq .` is for json formatting learn more about jq [here](https://jqlang.github.io/jq/)):
+So I ran the following command (the `jq .` part is for JSON formatting; learn more about `jq` [here](https://jqlang.github.io/jq/)):
 ```bash
 sudo python3 /opt/scripts/system-checkup.py docker-inspect '{{json .}}' gitea | jq .
 ```

-I also found database password here:
+I also found the database password here:
 ```
 "Env": [
       "USER_UID=115",